Meet the Academic Team

 Dr Cat Pschenyckyj

-Cat’s main research area is focused on peatland biogeochemistry, including understanding how to best manage peatlands for carbon cycling and water quality benefits.
+Cat is a lecturer in environmental sciences and management, teaching topics such as soil sciences, sustainability, and water resources.
+Cat’s main research area is focused on peatland biogeochemistry, including understanding the impacts of damaged peatlands on ecology and the environment.
+More widely, other research interests include freshwater quality, carbon cycling, and soil ecology.
 Cat has spent many a time pulling footwear out of sphagnum bog pools.

 Twitter: CPschenyckyj